KasparEtter/ef1p/pages/number-theory/number-theory.md

 ### Advanced concepts

-While Wikipedia lists the following topics
-[as basic concepts](https://en.wikipedia.org/wiki/Ring_(mathematics)#Basic_concepts),
-they are fairly advanced for our standards.
+While [Wikipedia](https://en.wikipedia.org/wiki/Main_Page) lists the following topics [as basic concepts](https://en.wikipedia.org/wiki/Ring_(mathematics)#Basic_concepts), they are fairly advanced for our standards.
 I put all of them in [optional information boxes](/#optional-reading) because we don't need any of them.
-They just provide an outlook into the bigger mathematical context, and having an elementary understanding of them makes it easier to read the sources that I've referenced throughout this article (including Wikipedia).
+They just provide an outlook into the bigger mathematical context, and having an elementary understanding of them makes it easier to read the sources that I've referenced throughout this article, including Wikipedia.
 They also explain the notation [$$\mathbb{Z}/m\mathbb{Z}$$](#additive-group-notations).
 I advise you to skip these boxes if you're not interested in any of this.